boltrobotics/cmake-helpers/README.md

   -d - clone or pull dependencies
   -c - export compile commands
   -v - enable verbose output
-  -l - enable examples
   -t - enable unit tests
-  -p - absolute path to projects home
   -h - this help
 ```

 * -x, -s, -e, -a<br>
 The flags indicate which platform to build for.
 Multiple options can be specified.
-To build unit
-tests, "-x" must also be specified
 * -d <br>
-The flag instructs to update dependent libraries from GitHub.
-Alternatively, module
+The flag instructs to clone or pull changes for dependent libraries from GitHub.
-[project_setup.cmake](#project_setup.cmake) can achieve similar goal but as part of the building
-process
+* -c <br>
+Enables CMAKE_EXPORT_COMPILE_COMMANDS for troubleshooting.
+* -v <br>
+Enables CMAKE_VERBOSE_MAKEFILE for verbose output during the build.
 * -t <br>
 The flag instructs to build unit tests.
-Must also specify "-x" when unit tests are made to run
+Must also specify "-x" to run on x86.
-on x86

 <a name="CMakeLists.txt"></a>
 ### <a href="example/CMakeLists.txt">example/CMakeLists.txt</a>